 The Civil War in Louisiana: the Daily Lives of Soldiers

 Probably the most prominent event commemorating the Civil War in Louisiana is the annual re-enactment of the Battle of Port Hudson, held during the final weekend of March at Port Hudson State Historic Site.
-This year’s event is scheduled for Saturday and Sunday, March 28 and March 29.
-While the actual siege was from May 22 through July 9, 1863 (the longest siege of the war), the re-enactment is held during a cooler season as the men and women who volunteer are committed to being as authentic as possible (right down to the woolen uniforms and layers of underskirts and antebellum dresses).
+While the actual siege was from May 22 through July 9, 1863 (the longest siege of the war), the re-enactment is held during the cooler springtime season as the men and women who volunteer are committed to being as authentic as possible (right down to the woolen uniforms and layers of underskirts and antebellum dresses).

 The re-enactment at Port Hudson includes more than battles and soldiers.
 There are “sutlers” (civilian merchants who accompanied armies) selling reproduction items, ladies washing clothes and cooking as it would have been done in the 1860s and a Sunday morning church service.
 All of these activities show the daily life of the Civil War-era soldier, beyond the fighting.

 One of the reasons for building the forts in central Louisiana was the Union defeat at The Battle of Mansfield and Pleasant Hill.
 Mansfield State Historic Site provides a different side of the conflict, with one of the later Confederate victories of the war.
-The site holds a major re-enactment every five years, with the next scheduled for 2019; but until then, there are plenty of programs that let the visitor step back in time to experience soldier life.
-On May 16, the site will highlight activity at the Mansfield outpost where, despite the earlier victory, Confederate troops were beginning to mutiny.
+The site holds a major re-enactment every five years, with the next scheduled for 2024; but until then, there are plenty of programs that let the visitor step back in time to experience soldier life.

 Visit LaStateParks.com for more information about Forts Randolph and Buhlow, Mansfield and Port Hudson state historic sites.
 The sites are open Tuesdays through Saturdays and offer site tours in addition to their many programs.